JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 ### Meshes and Volumes

 Drawing Meshes comes in handy when you want to plot geometries, like a `Sphere` or a Rectangle, i. e. `FRect3D`.
-Another approach to visualize points in 3D space is by calling the functions `volume` and `contour`, which implements [ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) to simulate wide variety of optical effects.
+Another approach to visualize points in 3D space is by calling the functions `volume` and `contour`, which implements [ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) to simulate a wide variety of optical effects.
 See the next examples:

 ```